 A “use by” date means that the manufacturer recommends using the product by this date for the best flavour or quality.
 The date is not a food safety date.

 At some point after the use-by date, a product may change in taste, colour, texture, or nutrient content, but, the product may be wholesome and safe long after that date.
 If you’re not sure or if the food looks questionable like it could be past its shelf life, throw it out – better to be safe than sorry.

 The exception to this is infant formula.
 Infant formula and some baby foods are unique in that they must be used by the use-by date that appears on the package.

 Allow Hot Food to Cool

 Hot foods cannot be stored in the fridge, as this provides a breeding ground for bacteria.
 If you cook food that needs storing in a walk-in cold room for the evening, allow them to fully cool beforehand.

 Find the Right Space

 In order to carry out the day-to-day running of your business safely and efficiently, the right space is essential.
-Whether you’re a small start-up or a large company, we’ve got a kitchen for you.
+Whether you’re a small start-up or a large company, we’ve got your perfect kitchen to rent in London.

 Ranging from 400 sq ft to 4000 sq ft, you’re sure to find what you require.
 We’ve got the basic features right, plus the extras that make all the difference, including parking.
 However, you can still customise your kitchen to suit your specific needs.